astronomer/airflow-ldap-example/README.md

 docker-compose down --volumes --rmi all
 ```

+### Configuration Changes

 LDAP configs can be adjusted in [webserver_config.py](webserver_config.py)

+You can override environment variables in the docker-compose file by adding them to an `.env` file in the project root.

+### Accessing Airflow

-To login, enter username and password for the characters below.
+To login, enter username and password for one of the characters below.

+For example, if you want to login as "Fry", username is `fry` and password is `fry`

 ## LDAP structure